ramensoftware/windows-11-start-menu-styling-guide/Themes/Everblush/README.md

-# Everbrush theme for Windows 11 Start Menu Styler
+# Everblush theme for Windows 11 Start Menu Styler

 The starter is based on the [Everblush](https://github.com/everblush) color scheme.
 There are no new designs in this menu, you can get the Everblush color with the default menu.